 The CIS division wants to thank R2OC for inviting us to the event and we can't wait until next year!

 Visit the R2OC website:http://r2oc.org/

-On July 15th, 2017 over a dozen folks will learn how to build a computer and control Minecraft with Python code.
+On July 15th, 2017 over a dozen folks learned how to build a computer and control Minecraft with Python code.
 The computer shell has a built HD monitor and system board that allows components such as the Raspberry Pi, Speakers and a hat compatible card to snap onto a magnetic rail.

-What Will Attendees Take Home?
-Attendees will take home the computer they built, along with any software they created on it.
+What Did Attendees Take Home?
+Attendees took home the computer they built, along with any software they created on it.
 In addition, a certificate of completion will be given to each attendee.